The German Shepherd or Alsatian is best known for its role as a service dog and is a highly intelligent and loyal companion.

 |Training Requirements||High – 1-2 hours per day|

 German Shepherds love to work and play.
-They are easily motivated to train with you and make wonderful obedient pets if positive training methods are utilised.
-A nervous, poorly socialised dog can easily become a fear-biter so caution should be taken to make sure they are socialised early.
+They are easily motivated to train with you and make wonderful obedient pets if positive training methods are utilized.
+A nervous, poorly socialized dog can easily become a fear-biter so caution should be taken to make sure they are socialized early.

 Shepherds need at least 2 hours of exercise and training as youngsters, but will need ongoing training into adulthood to ensure their minds are occupied.
 They love to have a job to do, and training gives them an outlet for their loyal people-pleasing personality.